 In the letter, Rinpoche, who manifested a stroke in April 2011, reflected:

 When I was in the hospital, I saw a program about animals that were sold to be killed in Indonesia and other countries for live export … It didn’t show how they were killed, but it showed one cow that was on the platform, with the head tied, being pulled down to be killed.
 The cow didn’t want to go and the man was pulling it.
 I thought, “I don’t have power to stop all this killing, but what I can do is to try to inspire people to become vegetarian.”

-Over the past year, The Cheese Plate PDX, whose tagline is: “enjoy yourself. cherish others.” has received national acclaim, being featured in Food Network Magazine, Zagat’s Top Ten Restaurants in the Alberta Arts District and Culture Magazine.
+Over the past year, The Cheese Plate PDX, whose tagline is: “enjoy yourself. cherish others.” has received national acclaim, being featured in Food Network Magazine and Zagat’s Top Ten Restaurants in the Alberta Arts District.
 Their recipes have been featured in Trailer Food Diaries Portland Edition, a collection of recipes from Portland’s best food carts, and the cart has also received positive attention from local publications and bloggers throughout Portland.